Griffon26/taserver/docs/user_manual/hosting_a_game_server.md

          .../taserver/data/gamesettings/ootb

-    folder and open the `servercongig.lua` file with your favorite text editor to changes your server settings, like server name, message of the day and other settings.
+    folder and open the `serverconfig.lua` file with your favorite text editor to change your server settings, like server name, message of the day and other settings.
 You don't need to restart the server everytime and make changes to this file.
     The settings will be applied on the next map change.